Status: Optional add-on · In internal testing · Beta shortly

 The module helps with the preliminary check: based on the processing activity and the risk indicators stored there (special categories of data, profiling, surveillance, etc.), the system gives a suggestion whether a DPIA is likely required.
 The legal assessment is made by the data protection officer or responsible person — the suggestion is not a substitute.

 SMEs are often simultaneously DPA principals (toward service providers) and DPA processors (toward business customers).
-The module will manage both sides:
+The module manages both sides — and reviews along the way:

 • Incoming DPAs (you as processor): DPAs linked to clients, TOMs, sub-processor lists, conditions.